 At one point you decide to upgrade the lights in your display tank because you want to get a taste of keeping real corals.

 You go ahead and buy a more expensive, strong LED fixture and stuff your tank with beautiful corals.

 Not long after your main display tank gets algae, and the Chaeto in your refugium either dies out or stops growing altogether.

 Can you guess what happened?

 Macroalgae should be able to outcompete other types of algae in the display tank and also “scrub” the excess nutrients from the water.
 For this to happen your refugium needs a light fixture with adequate intensity.

 The ones I’m about to review provide powerful output, despite being low Watts or leaning towards the cheaper side of things.

 What’s the Best LED Refugium Lighting to Grow Colossal Chaeto?

-To get the best for your Chaetomorpha and supply it with an adequate refugium light you should know that options vary according to setup, but we can still eliminate this down quite a bit.
+To get the best for your Chaetomorpha and supply it with an adequate refugium light you should know that options vary according to setup.
+However, I will still eliminate the choices down quite a bit to save you time.